-If you’ve never tried an E.l.f. product, then you probably know it as the drugstore brand that’s sold at super-cheap prices.
-(We’re talking $3 for blush and $6 for foundation.)
-Don’t let the price point fool you, though: The color payoff and long-lasting nature of the makeup products are comparable to department store brands—it’s almost like you’re stealing them, shelling out only a few bucks for a product you could have easily gotten from Nordstrom.
+If you’ve ever tried an E.l.f. product, then you probably know it as the drugstore brand that’s sold at super-cheap prices.
+We’re talking $3 for blush and $6 for foundation.
+Don’t let the price point fool you, though.
+The color payoff and long-lasting nature of the makeup products are comparable to department store brands.
+In essence, E.l.f. products make it easy to shell out only a few bucks for a product you could have easily gotten from Nordstrom.
 The brand has also ventured into skincare and boasts a huge collection of cleansers, moisturizers, sheet masks, and balms.
-It’s your one-stop source for your entire beauty regimen (save for hair—the brand is called Eyes Lips Face, after all) without spending an arm and a leg.
+It’s your one-stop source for your entire beauty regimen (save for hair—the brand is called Eyes Lips Face, after all) without overspending.

-We were curious how the brand is able to produce so many great products for such little cost, so we turned to its vice president of brand, Mara McCune, for the skinny on the beauty giant.
-We also picked up a lot of interesting intel about E.l.f. as a whole from its most popular products to the secret compartments you may not know exist.
+We were curious about how the brand is able to produce so many great products for such little cost, so we turned to the vice president of brand, Mara McCune, for the skinny on the beauty giant.
+We also picked up a lot of interesting intel about E.l.f. as a whole, from its most popular products to the secret compartments you may not have known existed.
 Keep scrolling to learn more.

 E.l.f. was founded in 2004 by father-son entrepreneurs Alan and Joey Shamah.
 The two of them collectively spent over 30 years in the apparel business and noticed the growing success of fast-fashion players who are able to churn out millions of garments annually.